-In 1885, French bacteriologist Louis Pasteur inoculated a human being for the first time -- a boy, who had been bitten by a rabid dog.
+In 1885, French bacteriologist Louis Pasteur inoculated a human being for rabies for the first time -- a boy, who had been bitten by a dog.
 The youngster didn't develop rabies.

 In 1923, the Union of Soviet Socialist Republics was formed.

 In 1942, diarist Anne Frank and her family took refuge in a secret section of an Amsterdam warehouse where they hid from the Nazis for two years.
 Finally discovered, they were sent to concentration camps.
 Anne died in a camp.

 In 1944, a fire in the big top of the Ringling Brothers, Barnum and Bailey Circus in Hartford, Conn., killed 167 people, two-thirds of them children, and injured 682 others.

 In 1957, Althea Gibson became the first African-American competitor to win a Wimbledon championship.

 In 1971, Louis "Satchmo" Armstrong, one of the 20th century's most influential American musicians, died at age 69.

 In 1976, women were first admitted to the U.S. Naval Academy.
 The other military academies soon followed suit.